 return output

-As with tmap, specifying the output's element type is optional, although necessary to avoid performance losses.
+As with tmap, specifying the output's element type is optional, abut necessary to avoid performance losses.
 The recommended syntax is therefore tcollect(T, <generator>), where T denotes the element type of the output.
-A common practice again is to use eltype(x) as T, with x being the variable iterated over in the generator.
+A common practice is to use eltype(x) as T, with x being the variable iterated over in the generator.
 This ensures that the output type matches the input collection.

 x = rand(1_000_000)